corrieb/bensdoings/dind/README.md

 Purpose of these Dockerfiles is to create VIC images that run nested Docker that can be accessed remotely.
+The net result of running one of these images in VIC is a fully-functional Docker daemon running in a VM with its own image cache, bridge network etc.

+These Dockerfiles are very easy to extend to add your own functionality.

 **Usage**